Cefixime Dispersible Tablet 100 mg

 Haemolytic anaemia

-Drug-induced haemolytic anaemia, including severe cases with a fatal outcome, has been described for cephalosporins (as a class).
-The recurrence of haemolytic anaemia after re-administration of cephalosporins in a patient with a history of cephalosporin (including cefixime) –associated haemolytic anaemia has also been reported.
+Drug-induced hemolytic anemia, including severe cases with a fatal outcome, has been described for cephalosporins (as a class).
+The recurrence of hemolytic anemia after re-administration of cephalosporins in a patient with a history of cephalosporin- (including cefixime-) associated hemolytic anemia has also been reported.

 Acute renal failure